Guide to Calculating Taiwan Income Tax (2025 Income, 2026 Filing)

 For example:

-if you earn NTD 1,200,000 in a year, the first NTD 590,000 will be taxed at 5%.
+If you earn NTD 1,200,000 in a year, the first NTD 590,000 will be taxed at 5%.
 The remaining NTD 610,000 will be taxed at 12%, minus the progressive difference (NTD 41,300).

 Your total taxable income will be calculated as follows: